sczerwinski/sczerwinski.github.io/_posts/2017-05-14-delegating-android-shared-preferences-in-kotlin.md

 ## Utilize Kotlin Properties

-If you do something more than once, you should extract it into a separate method, or in this case, two methods—`getUsername` and `setUsername`.
+If several instructions appear in the code more than once, we should extract it into a separate method, or in this case, two methods—`getUsername` and `setUsername`.

 But this is Kotlin, right?
 Why not declare a property with [a custom getter and a custom setter](https://kotlinlang.org/docs/reference/properties.html#getters-and-setters)?
-You may also make it an extension property and use it from any `Activity` in your app:
+We may also make it an extension property and use it from any `Activity` in our app:

 ```kotlin
 var Context.username: String